aymarino/aymarino.github.io/_posts/2020-11-2-branchless-max.md

 Recently a coworker told me about a question he'd gotten in an interview: write `max()` without branches.

-Branchless programming strikes me as similar "game" to code golf (writing a program in as few lines or characters as possible), though occasionally it has real utility.
+Branchless programming strikes me as a similar "game" to code golf (writing a program in as few lines or characters as possible), though occasionally it has real utility.
-For example, if the branchless program is a non-trivial transformation, it could out-perform a "branchy" implementation on heavily-pipelined CPUs in hot paths.
+For example, if the branchless program is a non-obvious-enough transformation, it could [out-perform](https://dev.to/jacqueslucke/a-c-micro-optimization-exercise-3p65) a "branchy" implementation in a heavily-pipelined CPU.

+### "Branchy" `max`

 Let's start with the trivial, "branchy" implementation: